Nathan Healy

 Rockford Electricity Prices

-Solar panels generate electricity at a fixed cost, helping homeowners avoid future rate increases while reducing their monthly utility bills.
+Solar panels generate electricity at a fixed cost, helping homeowners avoid future rate increases while reducing their monthly utility bills significantly.

-Over 25 years, solar systems provide predictable energy costs, protecting Rockford families from ongoing electricity price volatility and inflation.
+Over 25 years, solar systems can provide predictable energy costs, offering protection against continued electricity rate increases and long-term financial benefits.

 Price of Energy: Illinois vs National Average